-To achieve the sustainability goals for the Modesto Subbasin by 2042, and to avoid undesirable results over the remainder of a 50-year planning horizon, multiple Projects and Management Actions were identified by the GSAs.
+For the revised 2024 GSP, Projects (referring to physically constructed or structural features) are presented after Management Actions.
 Three groups of projects were identified: Group 1 projects are in place and will continue to be implemented, Group 2 projects are still in the planning stages but are generally implementable, and Group 3 projects are being considered and are subject to feasibility.
-A summary of projects and management actions is provided in Table ES-4.
+A summary of projects is provided in Table ES-5.